CodePath-App-JASJ/Fridgy/README.md

 ## 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User can view items
-* User can create/delete items
+* User can create/delete items (including name, quantity, and expiration date)
-* User can set an expiration date for each item
+* User can view the list of items
 * User can sort the list of items
-* User is notified an item is about to expire (e.g. banner notification)
+* User is notified an item is about to expire via a banner notification.
-* Recommended recipes
+* User can view a list of recommended recipes
-* User is able to view recipe details
+* User can view recipe details
 * User can set personal preferences
-* Users can save their favorite recipes
+* Users can save a list of their favorite recipes

 **Optional Nice-to-Have Stories**
 * User can register a new account